univeous/Input-Initializer/readme.md

 When editing nested resources, I found the UX of the inspector in Godot to be very painful and unintuitive.
 I have to say this part of the experience is very bad :(

-If you have the same feeling, please give [this issue](https://github.com/godotengine/godot-proposals/issues/10125) a 👍, or better, make a PR to improve this part of the experience!
+If you have the same feeling, please give [this issue](https://github.com/godotengine/godot-proposals/issues/10125) a 👍, or better, make a PR to Godot to improve this part of the experience!

 ## Attached Presets